 About

 The Acute Stroke Unit is an acute neurological ward providing specialist services for people who have had a new suspected stroke.
-On the Acute Stroke Unit, we provide: Once symptoms and signs of a stroke has been detected, immediate action is required due to the sensitivity of the time available to determine the correct treatment plan to follow:
+On the Acute Stroke Unit, we provide: Once symptoms and signs of a stroke have been detected, immediate action is required due to the sensitivity of the time available to determine the correct treatment plan to follow:

 - Acute monitoring up to the first 72 hours, as required, which will include your blood pressure, pulse, breathing rate, oxygen levels, conscious level, and temperature